 The American political system is far beyond the need for minor reform.
 It has come to the point that America needs a complete political overhaul.
+It was a good system.
+But its limitations are becoming apparent.

 America’s founding fathers wisely enshrined the separation of church and state in the Constitution.
 Eliminating religious control of government created a unique new culture of religious tolerance and individual freedom.
 The result was a nation that people flocked to, from all around the globe.
 Those areas of the world in which there is no such separation tend to vividly remind us of the wisdom of that principle.